HW-Wright/python-project-3/README.md

 ### Deployment
 ----------------------------
-- Using Heroku, the webb app was deployed via GitHub.
+- Using Heroku, the web app was deployed via GitHub.
 ![Heroku Deployment](/documentation/heroku-deployment.png)
 - Below are the config vars used:
 ![Heroku Config Vars](/documentation/config-vars)
-- Below are the buildpacks necessary to create the webb app:
+- Below are the buildpacks necessary to create the web app:
 [Heroku Buildpacks](/documentation/buildpacks)

 ### Credits
 ----------------------------
 - Update_budget function: The basic code structure is borrowed from the Love Sandwiches walkthrough project.
-- I would like to acknowledge Brian Macharia, my Code Institue mentor.
+- I would like to acknowledge Brian Macharia, my Code Institute mentor.
 The student support systems at Code Institute.